bholloway/resolve-url-loader/packages/resolve-url-loader/docs/advanced-features.md

   That said there are cases where you might want to amend the `uri`.
 The solution is to make each element a tuple of `base` and `uri` representing a potential location to find the asset.

-  If you'e interested only in the `base` path and don't intend to vary the `uri` then the `asGenerator` utility saves you having to create repetiative tuples (and from using `function*` semantics).
+  If you're interested only in the `base` path and don't intend to vary the `uri` then the `asGenerator` utility saves you having to create repetative tuples (and from using `function*` semantics).

 * **Can I vary the `query` using the tuple?**